datacraft-dsc/DEPs/6/README.md

 #### Request

-The caller API must make
+The endpoint must accept

-- A POST request to the `/invokeasync/operation-did` (e.g. https://service-endpoint/invokeasync/4d517500da0acb0d65a716f61330969334630363ce4a6a9d39691026ac7908ea) along with JSON formatted payload as described by the params section of the operation metadata.
+- POST requests to the `/invokeasync/operation-did` (e.g. https://service-endpoint/invokeasync/4d517500da0acb0d65a716f61330969334630363ce4a6a9d39691026ac7908ea) along with JSON formatted payload as described by the params section of the operation metadata.

-- The path argument operation-id must be the ID of the operation asset.
+- The path argument operation-id must be the DID of the operation asset.
 - The keys in the (payload) map must be parameter names as specified in the operation metadata.
 - All required parameters must be included.